Follow these instructions if you have multiple lists that need to be consolidated into one.

 - Clear values from project fields using List B. Follow the same steps detailed in Change a Field Type For a Field with Existing Data Using Excel, but do not re-import your preserved data.
 You will complete this step after changing the list connected to this field.

-- Reconfigure Project Fields Connected to Lists - In Forum Admin, select your project and then select the Fields tab.
+- Reconfigure Project Fields Connected to Lists - In Forum, select Project Settings for your project and then select the Fields tab.
 Select the field that uses List B, then select Edit Field.

 - In the popup window, use the List Selection dropdown to select the list you want to use.
 In this example, replace List B with List A.